A label-efficient two-sample test

+In practice as stated in~\citep{friedman1979multivariate}, the FR test is carried out as a permutation test where the null distribution (distribution of a statistic under the null $H_0$) of $W_n$ is obtained by calculating all possible values of $w_n$~\eqref{FRstat} under all possible rearrangements of the observations of $\mathcal{S}$.
+Then a $p$-value is obtained using the permutation null distribution and the $w_n$ computed from $\mathcal{X}$ and $\mathcal{Y}$.
+The $p$-value is compared to a significance level $\alpha$ to reject $H_0$ for $p<\alpha$.
+We refer readers to~\citep{welch1990construction} for the procedure of the permutation test.
+Both Theorem 4.1.2 in~\citep{bloemena1964sampling} and Section 4 in~\citep{friedman1979multivariate} demonstrate that, if $W_n$ is generated under $H_0$, then the \emph{permutation distribution} of $W_n$ approaches a standard normal distribution for large sample size $n\to\infty$: $ W_n\xrightarrow{\mathcal{D}}\mathcal{N}(0,1)$, where $\xrightarrow{\mathcal{D}}$ stands for distributional convergence.
+Therefore, we follow~\citep{friedman1979multivariate} and use $\mathcal{N}(0,1)$ as the null distribution of $W_n$, and we get the $p$-value given by

+where $\phi$ is the cumulative function of the standard normal distribution.
+We use $P_i(E)$ to denote the probability of an event under $H_i$.
+Two types of error for a two-sample test are considered: the Type I error $P_0(p<\alpha)$ rejects $H_0$ when $H_0$ is true, and the Type II error $1 - P_1(p<\alpha)$ rejects $H_1$ when $H_1$ is true. $P_1(p<\alpha)$ is called the power of the test.

-The authors in~\citep{henze1999multivariate} discuss the asymptotic convergence of Eq.~\eqref{FRfull}.
-To state this precisely we need to define the nature of the asymptotics considered here.
-We will assume that there is a constant $u \in (0,1)$ such that as $m$ and $n$ tend to infinity, $m/(m+n) \to u$.
-The authors in~\citep{henze1999multivariate} refer to this as the \emph{usual limiting regime}.
-Note that $u$ can be thought of as the class prior probability for $z=0$ and we write $v=1-u$ to denote the class probability for $z=1$.
-Under the \emph{usual limiting regime}, combining Theorem 2 in~\citep{henze1999multivariate} and Theorem 3 in~\citep{steele1987number} yields an asymptotic result for Eq.~\eqref{FRfull}: \begin{Theorem} Under the usual limiting regime, $W_{m,n}(R)$ asymptotically converges to
+The authors in~\citep{henze1999multivariate} further show an asymptotic property of the FR testing statistic $W_n$, and we restate (an equivalent version of) their results in the following.
+This restated result will be useful in section~\ref{SecLinear} to show that the proposed bimodal query is inspired by the asymptotic minimization of $W_n$.
+Following~\citep{henze1999multivariate}, we suppose that there is a constant $u \in [0,1]$ such that as $n$ tends to infinity, $n_0/n \to u$; this is known as the \emph{usual limiting regime}.
+Note that $u$ can be thought of as the class prior probability for $Z=0$ and we write $v=1-u$ to denote the class prior probability for $Z=1$.
+Under the \emph{usual limiting regime}, combining Theorem 2 in~\citep{henze1999multivariate} and Theorem 3 in~\citep{steele1987number} yields an almost sure result for $\frac{W_n}{n}$: \begin{theorem} Under the usual limiting regime,